 You’ve got your film out of the camera and you need to develop it.
-We need to get it into the developing tank without exposing it to light.
+You now need to get it into the developing tank without exposing it to light.

-To start, I want you to make sure you have the film tongue sticking out of the film cassette.
-If, when your camera rewinds the film, it sucks the whole film into the cassette (and you cannot set the camera to leave the tongue out) you are going to need a Film Leader Retriever.
-This useful device pulls the film tongue back out of the cassette without damaging the film in any way.
+With 35mm film, I want you to make sure you have the film tongue sticking out of the film cassette.
+If your camera rewinds the whole film into the cassette (and you cannot set the camera to leave the tongue out) you are going to need a Film Leader Retriever.
+This useful device pulls the film tongue back out of the cassette without damaging the film.
 You’ll understand why we need the tongue out later.

 Loading the reel

-1. Before loading the reel ensure that it is absolutely clean and dry.
-Residue can form on the reel if you don’t keep it spotless after developing sessions.
-These residues or any dampness will cause the film to jam.
-Use an old toothbrush to keep it scrubbed and clean.
-Dry the reel gently, with warm air from a hair drier, making sure the reel does not get at all hot or it might melt.
+1. Dry the reel gently, with warm air from a hair drier, making sure the reel does not get at all hot or it might melt.
 A dry and clean reel is a happy reel.

 6. When you reach the end of the film, cut it carefully with scissors and finish off loading it on the reel with a few more twists.
 This ensures it is away from the edge of the reel (and therefore the tank) and helps the movement of developer around it.